Fine Tuning Connectivity While Traveling

 Quick Tip: Some antennas are omnidirectional, meaning they can pick up a signal from any direction, but some are directional - meaning they need to be aimed towards the signal source in order to get the best result.

-If you have more advanced gear, you might also have other tricks up your sleeve to try - like locking cellular frequency bands, bonding multiple connections together or balancing your load across different connections.
+If you have more advanced mobile internet gear, you might also have other tricks up your sleeve for fine tuning - like locking cellular frequency bands, bonding multiple connections together, or balancing your load across different connections.

 For more on Optimizing Cellular Signals: